 - Females generally weigh half as much as the males do.

-Due to the climate change, potential and ongoing habitat loss, Polar bears, Ursus maritimus, are listed as a threatened species on the IUCN list.
+Due to climate change, potential, and ongoing habitat loss, Polar bears, Ursus maritimus, are listed as a threatened species on the IUCN list.

 Be sure to explore our other Predator Photographs, also discover more of our wildlife photographs.
 All our wildlife photographs, including landscapes, are for sale of a license and fine art photographic print.